vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/4/1_Order_of_Rank.md

 "I want this or that"; "I wish that this or that were thus"; "I

-BOOK FOUR: Discipline and Breeding
+(p487)

-487 know that this or that is thus"--the degrees of strength: the man of will, the man of desire, the man of faith.
+ know that this or that is thus"--the degrees of strength: the man of will, the man of desire, the man of faith.

 921 (Nov.
 1887-March 1888)